-Baitoon is satellite of Potarii Naawa village.
-Baitoon means “Moscovy ducks island”.
-Years ago there was a large lake with bush island surrounding it, ther were the Moscovy ducks by the hundred s and thousands feeding in the lake and they normally use the bush islands for roosting and over flock the bushes, that is why the village is called “Baitoon”, which bears the legend about it.
+Baitoon is satellite to potarinau village.
+Baitoon means “Moscovy ducks island” years ago there was a large lake with bush island surrounding it, ther were the Moscovy ducks by the hundred s and thousands feeding in the lake and they normally use the bush islands for roosting and over flock the bushes, that is why the village is called “Baitoon” bearing the legend of it.

 First settlements were: Pokondi Toon

-“WAROMA” all there settlements were relocated most of the settler went to form the village Potarinau, while others remained and formed Baitoon because of the schools and churches.
-Children from Baitoon went to school in Potarii Naawa and everyone went to church in the main village as well until the church was built in 1987, and the school was bult in 1989.
+“WAROMA” all there settlements were relocated most of the settler went to form the village Potarinau while other remained and formed Baitoon because of the schools and churches.
+Children from Baitoon are to school in Potarinau and every one goes to church in Potarinau as well until the church w built in 1987, and the school was bult in 1989.

 First settlers to form Baitoon were:

 Anthony David (wapichana) Iuo “ Kazoto “ Teunanha “ Jose “ Francis (atirida)

 Our community only has a fraction of our customary lands protected under a legal land title.
 Baitoon Primary school and most homesteads are in the titled land of Potarinau village, but the catholic church is cut in half, with just half in the titled land.
 Most of our customary land is untitled.
 We are seeking legal security over our lands as part of a formal application for the extension of land title of Potarinau Village.
 In 2017-18, this extension application is now being discussed as part of the formal land talks between the SRDC and the Ministry of Indigenous Peoples Affairs (MIPA).

 Baitoon have fifty-six (56) homesteads and a population three hundred seven (307) for 2017.